-The Gujarat Real Estate Regulation and Development Act aims to protect the rights of homebuyers and developers and ensure transparency in the home buying process.
+The Gujarat government establish GujRERAin the year 2016 under the Real Estate Regulatory Authority (RERA) Act.
+The Act aims to protect the rights of homebuyers and developers and ensure transparency in the home buying process.
 It also regulates the real estate sector in Gujarat.

 With the advent of this act, there have been several reforms in buying and selling real estate, developers’ and buyers’ rights, and the elimination of malpractices.

 Do you want to buy a property in Gujarat or register yourself as a developer?
 Here are five things to know about GujRERA.

 1# Homebuyers pay only for the carpet area

 One of the primary goals of this act is to reduce malpractice in Gujarat’s real estate sector to protect the interests of homebuyers.